 Sporting Kansas City signed Chilean international midfielder Felipe Gutierrez as a Designated Player in February 2018.
 He joined Sporting KC on a three-year contract through 2020 with an option for 2021.

-2019: MLS regular season: Has started three matches (233 minutes played).
-Concacaf Champions League: Has started three matches (250 minutes played).
+2019: MLS regular season: Has started six of seven appearances, recording two goals and one assist (516 minutes played).
+Scored a goal and assisted one of Krisztian Nemeth's three goals in a record-breaking 7-1 win over the Montreal Impact on March 30.
+Converted a penalty kick in a 4-1 loss at the San Jose Earthquakes on April 20.
+Concacaf Champions League: Started five matches (413 minutes played).
 Started in both shutout wins over Deportivo Toluca FC in the Round of 16 before starting in a 3-0 second-leg win over Independiente in the Quarterfinals on March 14.
 Open Cup: Has not featured.
 MLS Cup Playoffs: Has not featured.

 2018: MLS regular season: Started 18 of 20 appearances, recording seven goals and two assists (1,522 minutes played).
 Made his Sporting KC debut in the 2018 season opener against New York City FC on March 4 at Children's Mercy Park.
 Scored two goals in a thrilling 4-3 victory at the Chicago Fire on March 10, tallying his first MLS goal in the ninth minute and a dramatic winner in the 86th minute.
 Scored a sensational game-winning goal in a 3-2 victory over the San Jose Earthquakes on March 17, becoming the first Sporting KC player ever to score three goals in his first three MLS regular season appearances for the club.
 Scored his fourth goal in as many games in a 2-2 draw at the Colorado Rapids on March 24, becoming the club's first player to score four times in his first four regular season appearances for the team.
 Scored another game-winner in a 1-0 victory over D.C.
 United on March 31, becoming the second player in team history to score five times in the first five games of any regular season, as well as the fourth player to score in four straight regular season matches for the club.
 Was named the MLS Player of the Month for March after finishing the month with a league-best five goals and becoming the first Kansas City player to win the award since 2015.
 Scored the decisive goal in a 1-0 victory over Orlando City SC on Sept.
 8, 2018, his first goal since March 31 after missing the middle third of the season through injury.
 Scored a goal and tallied two assists, to Gerso Fernandes and Krisztian Nemeth, in a 5-1 win over the San Jose Earthquakes on Sept.
 15, 2018.
 Open Cup: Played 19 minutes as a second-half substitute in a 4-2 quarterfinal loss at the Houston Dynamo on July 18.
 MLS Cup Playoffs: Started four matches and recorded three assists (360 minutes played).
 Started and played 90 minutes in a 1-1 conference semifinal first leg draw at Real Salt Lake on Nov.
 4, assisting Diego Rubio's goal in the 60th minute.
 Started and played 90 minutes in a 4-2 conference semifinal second-leg win over Real Salt Lake on Nov.
 11, assisting first-half goals to Diego Rubio and Daniel Salloi to become the second player in Sporting KC history to record two assists in a playoff game.
 Started and played 90 minutes in a 0-0 conference championship first-leg draw at Portland on Nov.
 25. Started and played 90 minutes in a 3-2 conference championship second-leg loss to Portland on Nov.
 29.